Persuader (comics): Elise Kimble

 Elise Kimble is a member of the Terror Titans led by Clock King, who believes her to be an ancestor of the 31st-century Persuader.
 She was raised by her mother after her father left the family when she was young.
 Growing up with a spiteful mother turned her cold, and Elise became an assassin-for-hire while still in high school, eventually killing her mother when she learned of her activities.
 She joined up with Clock King to find her father.
 Clock King locates Elise's father and brings him to her, only to kill him during their reunion to toughen her up.

+Along with the other surviving Terror Titans, Elise is defeated and turned over to the authorities after the prisoners of the Dark Side Club are freed by Ravager and Miss Martian.
+While being transported by the police, the Terror Titans escape and flee to parts unknown.

 Elise reappears in Teen Titans #98 as part of Superboy-Prime's Legion of Doom.
 While battling Rose Wilson, Elise taunts her and claims that she must have an ulterior motive for joining the Teen Titans.
 Elise is ultimately defeated after being shot with an arrow by Speedy, allowing Rose to knock her out.

 Powers and abilities

 All three incarnations of Persuader wield an "atomic axe" resembling a halberd that can cut through anything, occasionally including purely metaphoric or intangible things, such as air, the force of gravity, and the barrier between dimensions.

 The Nyeun Chun Ti incarnation of Persuader originates from a planet with high gravity; as a result, all of his physical capabilities such as strength and endurance are greatly enhanced.
-Before becoming a supervillain, he was a gangster and enforcer who gained the Persuader moniker from his ability to intimidate others.